 The Internet is flooded with hair loss remedies that promise to bring your mane back to life.
 Losing your hair can be frustrating, but what’s more disheartening is putting your trust in treatments that fail to deliver the desired result.
 We want to save you from disappointment, and so in this post, we’re giving you an honest overview of the most popular hair loss solutions.
 We went on a quest for the truth so that you don’t have to.
 Let’s jump right in and see what came up in the results.

-Low-level Laser Therapy – What is it about?
+Low-level Laser Therapy (LLT) – What is it all about?

 This type of treatment has many names: cold laser, red light therapy, biostimulation, and soft laser.
 Regardless of the way you call it, it basically does the same thing; namely, it employs small doses of a laser to induce hair growth.
 For the purpose, experts stick with specialised hand-held devices, head or bonnet caps, overhead panels or in-salon hoods.
 These gadgets rely either on infrared radiation or diodes emitting red light.